A delicious creamy vegetarian pasta with mushrooms, garlic, and fennel. It simmers on the stove for an hour to develop a complex, rich flavor.

 - 1 tablespoon soy sauce

-- 1 rind parmigiano-reggiano cheese, optional
+- 1 parmesan rind, optional

 - 1 cup heavy cream

-- 16 ounces fresh pasta, I recommend using fresh homemade pasta, such as tagliatelle, pappardelle, or rigatoni; otherwise, use 12 ounces of a high quality dried pasta, such as tagliatelle or bucatini
+- 16 ounces fresh pasta, such as tagliatelle or pappardelle | or 12 ounces dried pasta, such as tagliatelle or bucatini

 - A handful of flat-leaf parsley, finely minced